-Owning a hedgehog takes some work.
+Owning a hedgehog takes some work but can be very rewarding.
 You have to ensure its cage is set at the appropriate temperatures and that they have access to fresh water at all times.
-Never feed your hedgie toxic foods, and when in doubt, always consult your veterinarian if your hedgie is not eating.
+Never feed your hedgie toxic foods, and when in doubt, always consult your veterinarian if your hedgie is not eating or drinking.

 - Why Do Hedgehogs Burrow?
 5 Possible Reasons